 Application of the Line Differential Protection Scheme for Radial Transmission Lines

 Modern communication networks have dramatically increased the implementation of the line differential scheme as one or both primary protection for transmission lines.
-The transmission network is usually meshed which also provides fault current contribution from both ends of the line.
-Considering the ongoing need to reduce CAPEX investment, it is expected that the supply to specific loads, for instance mining in rural zones of Australia, the transmission network could be expanded radially with single or double circuit applications.
-In a radial system, in the event of fault, fault current contribution is drawn mainly from the source side.
-This scenario could potentially create issues to the operation of supervisory elements of the line differential relay at the remote end.
-This paper reviews this specific application with particular attention to solutions which balance the need for security, speed and dependability of the line differential protection scheme.
+The transmission network usually meshes which also provides fault current contribution from both ends of the line.
+Considering the ongoing need to reduce CAPEX investment, it is expected that the supply to specific loads, for instance, mining in rural zones of Australia, the transmission network could be expanded radially with single or double circuit applications.
+In a radial system, in the event of a fault, fault current contribution is drawn mainly from the source side.
+This scenario could potentially create issues with the operation of supervisory elements of the line differential relay at the remote end.
+This paper reviews this specific application with particular attention to solutions that balance the need for security, speed, and dependability of the line differential protection scheme.

 Modeling and Testing of High Impedance Differential Scheme Using Numerical Relays

-High impedance (HiZ) differential protection scheme has been used for busbar protection over many decades.
-The basic idea used in this scheme avoids problems related to CT saturation during through faults by connecting high impedance in series with the operating relay.
+A high impedance (HiZ) differential protection scheme has been used for busbar protection over many decades.
+The basic idea used in this scheme avoids problems related to CT saturation through faults by connecting high impedance in series with the operating relay.
 Relay with high impedance burden and CT’s are connected in parallel to force the false differential currents (caused by CT saturation) to go through the saturated CT’s rather than through the relay.
-As long as voltage across summation point required to operate the relay is higher (with a certain margin) than the
+As long as the voltage across the summation point required to operate the relay is higher (with a certain margin) than the

-maximum voltage developed during maximum through fault, scheme provides adequate security.
+maximum voltage developed during maximum through fault, the scheme provides adequate security.
 This requirement is usually easy to satisfy and very few utilities ever had an issue with scheme security caused by CT saturation.
-On the other hand, tripping for internal faults relies on CTs’ ability to provide enough secondary current through very high impedance of the relay branch during an internal fault.
+On the other hand, tripping for internal faults relies on CTs’ ability to provide enough secondary current through a very high impedance of the relay branch during an internal fault.
 Under an internal fault condition, at least one CT with primary current drives secondary current into high resistance of the relay branch.
-This creates high voltage across CT terminals.
-This voltage usually exceeds knee point voltage of the CT and eventually saturates (from secondary terminal side) other CT’s connected into a high impedance scheme.
-Low impedance of saturated CT’s reduce burden on source CT’s; but also allows spill current to flow into saturated CT’s not into the relay.
-As a consequence, in steady state, current through the relay flows only during short periods when voltage across summation point is below knee point voltage of CT with the lowest knee point voltage – i.e. periods before the smallest CT saturates.
+This creates a high voltage across CT terminals.
+This voltage usually exceeds the knee point voltage of the CT and eventually saturates (from the second terminal side) other CTs connected into a high impedance scheme.
+The low impedance of saturated CTs reduces the burden on source CTs but also allows spill current to flow into saturated CT’s not into the relay.
+As a consequence, in steady-state, the current through the relay flows only during short periods when the voltage across the summation point is below the knee point voltage of CT with the lowest knee point voltage – i.e. periods before the smallest CT saturates.
 Early schemes had been implemented using high (usually nonlinear) impedance voltage relays.
-These relays were extremely fast because very sensitive operating coil in these relays (usually 5mA – 10mA) would operate almost instantaneously when voltage increases over knee point of internal nonlinear resistors used to set the voltage pickup.
+These relays were extremely fast because the very sensitive operating coil in these relays (usually 5mA – 10mA) would operate almost instantaneously when voltage increases over the knee point of internal nonlinear resistors used to set the voltage pickup.
 Over time, the voltage relays had been replaced with electromechanical (EM) instantaneous overcurrent relays (usually armature type) and burden resistors.
-More recently, EM relays have been replaced with solid state and numerical overcurrent relays.
-General understanding is that HiZ scheme performance is expected to remain satisfactory as long as few original design “rules of thumb” are met.
+More recently, EM relays have been replaced with solid-state and numerical overcurrent relays.
+The general understanding is that the HiZ scheme performance is expected to remain satisfactory as long as few original design “rules of thumb” are met.
 At the same time requirements for smaller CT have been intensified due to switchgear size reduction.
-This paper presents methods and findings of modelling and simulation of a HiZ differential scheme.
-Relay performance under internal fault conditions were studied.
-Conclusions and some recommendations for scheme improvements based on this findings are presented.
+This paper presents methods and findings of modeling and simulation of an HiZ differential scheme.
+Relay performance under internal fault conditions was studied.
+Conclusions and some recommendations for scheme improvements based on these findings are presented.